Financial Planning involves many things – our money, our efforts, our goals, our personality, and our behavior.

 Regular review of finances

-Unless we are highly disciplined, we tend to ignore regular review of finances.
+Unless we are highly disciplined, we tend to ignore regular reviews of finances.
 We forget to check our investments.
 Sometimes we do not remember to pay insurance premiums.
 When we are busy or face extreme emotions, finances tend to take a backseat.

-The financial planner will manage finances and review investments regularly for his client.
+The planner will manage finances and review investments regularly for his client.
 It is his job and he will not let emotions or surrounding situations affect financial planning.

 Balance your emotions

 When the stock market crashes and your portfolio shows a notional loss or you purchased a property a couple of years back only to see the real estate market stagnating, it is difficult to not be panicked.

 You might take some rash decisions as emotions overcome logic.
 In these cases, a financial advisor can encourage you to think logically and suggest the best course of action.
 It might be to stay put with your investments or sell off some bad investments.
 He will give you a true picture of the financial scenario.

 You are busy with work, family, and social commitments.
 You may not want to spend time and effort in managing your finances with the doubt looming over your head that you may not be making the best decisions.
 In this case, it is better to have a financial advisor who already knows the stuff and can make decisions quickly.